yarohtar/cam-maths-notes-obsidian/README.md

 I'm not sure about the reason this doesn't work because you are never committing so this information is never actually used.
 But it is what it is.

 ## If it STILL doesn't!
-And you get a message of type "Your local changes to the following local file would be overwritten by the chekout" then you will have to discard those local changes by:
+And you get a message of type "Your local changes to the following local file would be overwritten by checkout" then you will have to discard those local changes by:
 1. Opening the command palette (CTRL+P or swipe down)
-2. Searching for "Git: CAUTION:"
+2. Searching for "Git: CAUTION: Delete all changes"
+3. Click YES
+4. WAIT for a bit
+Eventually, you should have your changes deleted and everything synced with this repository.
+(You might need to run "Git: Pull" again)

 ## Autopull
 If you don't wanna do this every time, you can set the autopull by going to Settings, scrolling down to Git and clicking on it.